MultiSafepay/docs/content/payments/methods/wallet/applepay/direct-integration/_index.md

 To request registration for Apple Pay direct, email the relevant site ID to <sales@multisafepay.com>

-**Note**: You don't need an Apple Merchant ID to offer Apple Pay with MultiSafepay.

 ### Customer device compatibility

 To see which Apple products are compatible with Apple Pay, see Apple Developer – [Devices compatible with Apple Pay](https://support.apple.com/en-us/HT208531).